mexiQQ/Knowledge-retention-pruning/README.md

 # Knowledge-Retention-Pruning

-This is the implementation of paper "Towards Robust Pruning: An Adaptive Knowledge-Retention Pruning Strategy for Language Models"
+This is the official implementation of the paper "Towards Robust Pruning: An Adaptive Knowledge-Retention Pruning Strategy for Language Models"

+More details will be provided in the future.